zhizhizhizhizhi/tp/docs/UserGuide.md

 Format: `next`

    After entering this command, your app should look like this:

 ![next-screenshot](images/next-screenshot.png)

 #### <a name="try"></a>3.2.4.
 Try : `try`
 Compares the user attempt with the definition of the current flashcard.
+You can use this command when the app asks you to enter the definition on a flashcard.
 If the attempt is correct, the quiz will move on to the next flashcard.
 If the attempt is not correct, users will be prompted to try again or skip this card.

 Format: `try <ATTEMPT>`

 Example: 'try Tuesday'

    After entering this command, your app should look like this:

 ![try-screenshot](images/try-screenshot.png)